 What does it mean for my job and career?

 If you are currently in a fit state to work and you’re not in pain from any other cause, you would only need to tell you employer about your osteoporosis if you felt that adjustment was needed in your workplace or to your job role.
 Not everyone with a diagnosis of osteoporosis on a bone density scan has a high risk of breaking bones.
-If you have low bone density but no other significant risk factors, such being over 50 or having broken bones very easily, then your current risk of fracture will still be relatively low - you aren’t ‘disabled’ and you don’t need to make any changes at work.
-Similarly, if you’ve had fragility fractures but have no lasting effects including pain problems that affect your ability to work, then having a diagnosis of osteoporosis should have no implications for your employment.
-However if one or both of the following applies to you, then there may be some implications for your job or career and the rest of the information in this fact sheet will be relevant:
+If you have low bone density but no other significant risk factors, such as being over 50 or having broken bones very easily, then your current risk of fracture will still be relatively low; you aren’t ‘disabled’ and you don’t need to make any changes at work.
+Similarly, if you’ve had fragility fractures but have no lasting effects, including pain problems that affect your ability to work, then having a diagnosis of osteoporosis should have no implications for your employment.
+However, if one or both of the following applies to you, then there may be some implications for your job or career and the rest of the information in this factsheet will be relevant:

-- You have pain or mobility problems (short or long term) as a result of fractures* that could affect your ability to work effectively.
-In addition, your job involves activities that could increase your pain or symptoms – this could be heavy physical work or other demands such as sitting or standing for long periods.
-2 *The common sites for fragility fractures are the wrist, hip and spine.
-For those in employment the sites most likely to be affected are the wrist and spine.
-Hip fractures are possible, too, but are more common in the older population.
+- You have pain or mobility problems (short or long term) as a result of fractures that could affect your ability to work effectively.
+In addition, your job involves activities that could increase your pain or symptoms.
+This could be heavy physical work or other demands such as sitting or standing for long periods.
+The common sites for fragility fractures are the wrist, hip and spine.
+For those in employment, the sites most likely to be affected are the wrist and spine.
+Hip fractures are possible too but are more common in the older population.
 Some people may suffer rib, arm or pelvic fractures.